yegor256/micromap/README.md

 Read [the API documentation](https://docs.rs/micromap/latest/micromap/).
 The struct
 [`micromap::Map`](https://docs.rs/micromap/latest/micromap/struct.Map.html)
-is designed as closely similar to [`std::collections::HashMap`][std] as possible.
+is designed to be as closely similar to [`std::collections::HashMap`][std] as possible.

 ## Benchmark